maxcyking/cibilfixer-website/PRIVACY_POLICY_ANDROID.md

 ## Data Protection Officer

 **Name:** Priya Mehta
-**Email:** dpo@cibilfixer.com
+**Email:** dpo@Cibil Fixer.com
 **Phone:** +91-9876543212

 ---

-**Acknowledgment:** By using the CibilFixer Android app, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.
+**Acknowledgment:** By using the Cibil Fixer Android app, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.

 **Version:** 2.1
 **Document ID:** PP-ANDROID-2025-01